Competition Guidelines

 FEES

-We try our best to keep fees as low as possible.
-They are a necessary contribution to help make this event a possibility.
+We do our best to keep fees as low as possible.
+They are necessary to help make this event possible.
 Everyone must pre-register.
 There will be no same day registrations, in-person.
 All fees are non-refundable and non-transferrable.
-Slots are limited, so we recommend registering and securing your participation today.
-To pay your fees, click on ‘Pay via Venmo’, or ‘Pay via PayPal.
-This will direct you to PayPal or Venmo.
-Input your total amounts.
-In the comments type in the categories you are paying for.
-Click send payment.
+Spots are limited, so register early.

 The 2025 registration fees are as follows.